 Warning about placing the projector in a high position

-When placing the projector in a high position, make certain it is carefully secure to avoid personal injury caused by the projector falling down.
+When placing the projector in a high position, ensure that it is secured carefully to avoid personal injury caused by the projector falling down.

 Do not subject the projector to hard impact and/or vibration.